Skip to main content

 BUS 214 History of Self-Government

 Contemporary life is largely structured by shared practices of self-government.
 When we make decisions as consumers, as employees, as citizens, we decide what is best for ourselves and act in ways that businesses and other social institutions can coordinate.
 But what are the terms by which contemporary self-government occurs?
 In this course, we examine the modern history of reasoning about self-government in order to trace the emergence of contemporary neoliberal practices of self-government out of earlier liberal practices.
-Cross Listing: PHIL 214; D. Wack
+Cross Listing: PHIL 214; PI; D. Wack

-BUS 215 Strategic Principles of Arts Administration
+BUS 215 Advanced Principles of Arts Administration

 This course will build upon the theory, concepts, and skills initiated in AADM 111 through the study of the strategic administrative level of responsibilities.
 Arts organizations require highly knowledgeable and skilled individuals with a keen aesthetic sensibility, incisive business acumen, and an insightful understanding of current issues and trends that are relevant to the creative health, fiscal prosperity, and human capital of those organizations and the demographics they serve.
 Strategic topics include, entity organizational structures, leadership strategies, and economic theory as applied in the non-profit sector, budgeting, fundraising, governance, labor relations, marketing, and arts advocacy.
-Prerequisite(s): AADM/BUS 111; Cross Listing: AADM 211; E. Metz; J. Spittell
+Prerequisite(s): AADM/BUS 111; Cross Listing: AADM 211; E. Metz

 BUS 230 Labor Economics